pwhelan6301/Polestar/README.md

 - **Status + output panel** – shows submission progress, the JSON payload we send to the Logic App, and the eventual response rendered as labelled fields.
 There is a built‑in “Copy” helper for quick sharing.
 - **Authentication helpers** – the shell surfaces the currently signed-in Static Web Apps user and provides sign-in/out links.
 The drafting page links straight to the prompt-management UI so editors can adjust prompts without redeploying.
 - **Prompt manager** – `/manage-prompts.html` lets authorised staff filter by doc type + sector, edit section metadata (system/user prompts), and CRUD subsections.
 Changes are persisted via the `/api/prompts` Azure Function into Cosmos DB, so the drafting form immediately reflects updates.
+- **Template branching** – prompt templates can now be filtered by doc type → sector → client/use case.
+Start from the sector default, then use “Copy to new template” to create a client-specific branch while keeping the base template untouched.

 ## Backend services